Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/README.md

 10. Implement the design.

-**Note**: Synthesis and Implementing Design/`run.tcl` contains the Tcl script that will setup the project per the basic flow outlined above - all the way from creating the IP integrator design to implementing the design in Vivado.
+***Note***: Synthesis and Implementing Design/`run.tcl` contains the Tcl script that sets up the project per the basic flow outlined above - all the way from creating the IP integrator design to implementing the design in Vivado.
 ## Description of the Design
 This design uses one AXI4 TG to write and read data to/from DDR4 memory connected to the NoC through an integrated DDR4 Memory Controller (MC) block.
-The TG will read and write from a single DDR memory through the `axi_noc` instance.
+The TG reads and writes from a single DDR memory through the `axi_noc` instance.
 The TG is used to simulate the data flow of a real application.

-**Note**: This design is provided as an example only.
+***Note***: This design is provided as an example only.
 Figures and information depicted here might vary from the current version.

 ## Create a Project
 ### Start Vivado
-1. Open the Vivado® GUI.
+1. Open the Vivado GUI.
 Make sure the banner at the top of the window identifies the Vivado 2020.2 release.
 2. From the Quick Start buttons, click **Create Project**.
 3. Step through the pop-up menus to the **Default Part** menu.